kstenerud/streamux/README.md

 * Peer B: initiator request with `quick init allowed` = 0
 * Negotiation failed (no further messages sent)

 In this case, Peer B doesn't allow quick init, and so session initialization fails.
 Request ID 0 was ignored, and the session is dead.
 Both sides disconnect.
-The client may of course choose to connect again with `quick init request` = 0.
+The client may of course elect to connect again with `quick init request` = 0, following the normal initiator flow instead.

 If neither side sets `quick init request` to 1, normal initiator flow is followed.
 If both sides set `quick init request` to 1, the negotiation fails, and the session is dead.
 It is an error for a peer to set both `quick init request` and `quick init allowed` to 1.